-- Funding awarded per event or trip can be up to $750, depending on the student’s budgetary needs and level of engagement.
+- Funding awarded per activity or trip can be up to $750, depending on the student’s budgetary needs and level of engagement.
 For example, students contributing to a conference as a presenter, speaker, or similar role are generally awarded a higher level of support than conference attendance alone.

 - Students can apply to the fund for more than one trip or event per year.
 Maximum funding in any school year is $1,000.

 - Funding should be used for travel, lodging, or registration fees.
 Other expenses, such as meals, may be eligible pending approval.

 - Travel scholarships are not awarded for Fletcher treks, Fletcher career trips, equipment, supplies, tuition, living expenses, or internships (CIERP does support internships through a separate fund).